-Prebiotics and probiotics for horses both support gut health, but they work in different ways.
+Prebiotics and probiotics for horses both support gut health, but they function in different ways within the digestive system.
 Probiotics introduce beneficial microorganisms, while prebiotics provide the nutrients that help existing microbes grow and function.
-Understanding how each works can help support digestive stability, especially during stress, feed changes, or periods of imbalance.
+Understanding how each works helps support digestive stability, especially during stress, feed changes, or hindgut imbalance.

-Prebiotics and probiotics are often discussed together, but they serve different roles in the digestive system.
-In horses, where gut health depends heavily on microbial fermentation, understanding how each works helps clarify how digestive stability is supported.
+Prebiotics and probiotics are often grouped together, but they serve distinct roles in the digestive system.
+In horses, where gut health depends heavily on microbial fermentation, understanding this difference helps clarify how digestive stability is supported.

-Probiotics are live microorganisms that are introduced into the digestive system.
-They are typically used to support microbial balance, especially during periods when the gut environment may be disrupted.
+Probiotics are live microorganisms introduced into the digestive system to support microbial balance.
+They are typically used when the gut environment may be disrupted.

 Prebiotics are non-digestible compounds that serve as a food source for beneficial microbes already present in the digestive tract.
-Rather than introducing new organisms, they support the growth and activity of existing microbial populations.
+Instead of adding organisms, they support the growth and activity of the existing microbial population.

 In the equine digestive system, prebiotics help sustain fermentation processes by providing substrates that microbes can utilize.